nguyentrungngan/mul-org-syss/README.md

 2. **Browse an application’s documentation**:
    - Inside each application (`org-X/app-Y/`), go to the `docs/` folder for structured documentation.
 3. **Check source code & tests**:
    - The `src/` folder contains application source code.
-   - The `tests/` folder includes test cases and validation scripts.